Photo: Sara Morris

 No. Developing a recommended native plant list and a list of regional suppliers for those plants during the first year of certification is a great way for the committee to learn more about native plants suitable for their landscapes.
 Affiliates should submit these lists with their first renewal.

-The renewal fee is due by each February 28, after an affiliate has been certified for a full calendar year.
+The renewal fee is due annually by each May 31 (after an affiliate has been FIRST certified for a full calendar year).
 The renewal fee should be paid in conjunction with submitting the annual renewal application.
 Renewal applications and fees are submitted through the online affiliate portal.

 City Fee: based on population size